jdoleary/Spellmasons/docs/TasksCurrent.md

     - Trap pickup radius is too big, you can't squeeze by it (spikes and trap?)
     - chain through pickups?
     - should take damage at the END of every turn if still in lava
-    - lobber image is positioned too high for "feet" position to feel right
     - Super poor performance on brad's laptop on level 7
         - double pull through lava make my computer's fan pickup